 The IBC and AISC 303 Code of Standard Practice for Steel Buildings and Bridges

-The Commentary in Section 1.1 of AISC 303-16 Code of Standard Practice for Steel Buildings and Bridges notes that some provisions in the Code have been incorporated by reference into the International Building Code (IBC).
+The Commentary in Section 1.1 of Code of Standard Practice for Steel Buildings and Bridges, ANSI/AISC 303-16, referred to as the Code, notes that some provisions in the Code have been incorporated by reference into the International Building Code (IBC).
 Here's how:

-- Chapter 22 in the 2015 IBC incorporates both AISC 360-10 Specification for Structural Steel Buildings and AISC 341-10 Seismic Provisions for Structural Steel Buildings by reference for design and construction requirements.
+- Chapters 22 and 35 in the 2018 IBC incorporate both ANSI/AISC 360-16, Specification for Structural Steel Buildings, and ANSI/AISC 341-16 Seismic Provisions for Structural Steel Buildings, by reference for design and construction requirements.

 - Similarly, IBC Chapter 17 incorporates these same two documents by reference for inspection requirements.

-- Section A1 refers to the Code definition of structural steel in scoping the intent of the AISC Specification.
+- Section A1 refers to Code Section 2.1 for the definition of structural steel in scoping the intent of ANSI/AISC 360-16.

-- Section A4 requires that structural design drawings and specifications shall meet the requirements in the Code.
+- Section A4 requires that structural design drawings and specifications meet the requirements in the Code.

 - Chapter C (Section C2.2, specifically, and others) uses the Code erection tolerance to define the notional load used in the stability design; it also explicitly permits alternative notional loading when a different tolerance is used.